Oranotse/aws-restart-portfolio/projects/static-website/README.md

 # ☕ FreshlyGround Cafe – AWS re/Start Portfolio Project

-This project demonstrates how a small café can begin migrating to **Amazon Web Services (AWS)** by designing a cloud architecture and hosting a **static website using Amazon S3**.
+This project demonstrates how a small cafe can begin migrating to **Amazon Web Services (AWS)** by designing a cloud architecture and hosting a **static website using Amazon S3**.

 This project is beginner-friendly and focuses on understanding core AWS services and how they work together.

 ## 📌 Project Aim

 The aim of this project is to:
-- Design a **high-level AWS cloud architecture** for a café that is transitioning from on-premises systems
+- Design a **high-level AWS cloud architecture** for a cafe that is transitioning from on-premises systems
 - Host a **static café website** using Amazon S3
-- Understand how AWS services support scalability, availability, and online presence
+- Understand how AWS services support scalability and availability

 ## 🏗️ AWS Architecture Design

-A high-level AWS architecture was designed to show how FreshlyGround Cafe could migrate its systems to AWS.
+An architecture diagram was designed to show how FreshlyGround Cafe could migrate its systems to AWS.

 The architecture includes:
 - Regional services such as **Amazon S3, AWS Lambda, and Amazon DynamoDB**